 - Growing Travel market.

 - ‘Anytime-anywhere’ service-based system with the arrival of Cloud-based distribution systems.

 - Efficient user experience by noticing customer sentiments.

 - Efficient search criteria to guide the user with their desired product.

-GDS network is a vast network which offers valuable marketing exposure to the travel websites and to travel agencies/agents.
+GDS network is a vast network that offers valuable marketing exposure to travel websites and to travel agencies/agents.
 Other details of GDS will be covered in the upcoming blogs.